 Do-it makes it easy for anyone to volunteer in their community and lists over a million opportunities.

 vInspired connects young people with volunteering opportunities.
-Use their search tool to find placements based on issues you want to change.
+Use their search tool to find placements to help make a difference.

 GoodGym combines physical tasks that benefit the community and keep you fit.
-You can run in a pack to work on a community project, do one off missions to help vulnerable people or commit to visit an isolated older person every week.
+You can join a group run to work on a community project, do one off missions to help vulnerable people or commit to visit an isolated older person every week.
 You’ll get the help of a qualiﬁed trainer and support to achieve your goals.

 If you want to support a cause or get experience in a particular job area, try looking on relevant organisations’ websites.
 And remember it’s not just charities looking for volunteers – big events and festivals often draw on volunteer support for roles such as marshals, ushers, and car park attendants (where you may also get the added benefit of free entry or backstage access).
 Here’s a few ideas to get you started: